SmarterApp/RDW_Documentation/docs/Runbook.Localization.md

 ## Localization

-**Intended Audience**: This document contains information on how multi-tenancy works in the [Reporting Data Warehouse](../README.md) (RDW).
+**Intended Audience**: This document contains information on how localization works in the [Reporting Data Warehouse](../README.md) (RDW).
 Operations and system administration will find it useful.

 ### Table of Contents